digitalocean/Kubernetes-Starter-Kit-Developers/6-setup-velero/README.md

 Before you get started you will need to do the following:

 * Create a [Spaces](https://docs.digitalocean.com/products/spaces/how-to/create/) bucket and access keys.
-Save the `access` key and `secret` in a safe place for later usage.
+Save the `access` key and `secret` in a safe place for later use.
 * You should have an DigitalOcean `API token`.
 If not, [create one](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for `Velero` from the cloud console.